jsonata-js/jsonata-js.github.io/pages/mydoc/string-functions.md

 ## `$now()`

-Generates a timestamp in ISO 8601 compatible format and returns it as a string.
+Generates a UTC timestamp in ISO 8601 compatible format and returns it as a string.
 All invocations of `$now()` within an evaluation of an expression will all return the same timestamp value

 __Examples__
 `$now()` => `"2017-05-15T15:12:59.152Z"`